Elizabeth Wharton Drexel

-Elizabeth de la Poer Beresford, Baroness Decies (April 22, 1868 – June 13, 1944), was an American author and Manhattan socialite.
+Elizabeth de la Poer Beresford, Baroness Decies (April 22, 1868 – June 13, 1944) was an American author, philanthropist, and Manhattan socialite.

-Birth
+Early life

-She was born on April 22, 1868, in Philadelphia, Pennsylvania, to Lucy Wharton and Joseph William Drexel.
-Joseph was the son of Francis Martin Drexel, the immigrant ancestor of the Drexel banking family in the United States.
+Drexel was born on April 22, 1868, in Philadelphia, Pennsylvania, the daughter of Lucy Wharton and Joseph William Drexel.
+Her paternal grandfather was the son of Francis Martin Drexel, the immigrant ancestor of Anthony Joseph Drexel who founded present-day J.P.
+Morgan & Co. and was influential in developing the private banking system of the United States.
+Thomas Wharton Jr., the first president of Pennsylvania was her mother's great-grandfather.